gaetansels/windows-server-nerdnest-lab-2/documentation.md

 ## Restrictions

 The final part of the lab is to assign a storage limit on the disk and block video sharing.
-In order to do this, we need to have the **File Server Resource Manager**; this role must be installed.
+To do this, we need the **File Server Resource Manager**role installed.
+This feature must be installed before continuing.

+Note : you can also add a feature that it will email you if you have reached 85% of the given space on the disk.

 Go to manage --> Add Roles and Features